speedskater/babel-plugin-rewire/README.md

 * 0.1.13 Changed rewire specific properties on default export to non-enumerable properties
 * 0.1.14 Added handling for non-enumerable properties to commonjs support.
 Support for mixed es6 and commonjs support.
 Handling for primitive types.
 * 0.1.15 Added functionality to rewire functions.
 * 0.1.16 Fixed variable scope for rewired functions.
+* 0.1.17 Fixed variable scoping for var variable declarations

 ## Contributors